 Varied but more so, creating an avenue for creative expression by Africans and African Directors and Collaborators.

-Helsinki African film festival (HAFF) is inviting African filmmakers to submit short films of up to 30 minutes for the festival’s short film competition and feature films.
-The target of the competition is to promote young and emerging African film talent, but equally filmmakers who have completed a feature-length films are highly welcome to explore the European growing market and taste for African Films .
-Films entered must have been completed in 2010 or after.
+OAFF is inviting African filmmakers to submit short films of up to 30 minutes for the festival’s short film competition and feature films.
+The target of the competition is to promote young and emerging African film talent, but equally filmmakers who have completed a feature-length films are highly welcome to explore the growing market and taste for African Films.

-The shortlisted entries will be announced by the end of March 2017.
+The shortlisted entries will be announced.
 All shortlisted films will be screened at the festival.
-In addition to the overall first prize selected by the jury, an audience choice award will be selected by the audience at the screenings and announced at the end of the festival
+In addition to the overall first prize selected by the jury, an audience choice award will be selected by the audience at the screenings and announced at end of window of submission.

 ∙ We accept entries from all filmmakers of African nationality working in Africa or abroad.
 We are particularly interested in giving exposure to young, emerging African filmmakers living and working in Africa.
 To this end, filmmakers who enter a film for consideration must not have completed a feature-length film previously.
 Films could be fiction, documentary, animation or experimental and shot in any format.